“Thanks for breakfast, Mom!” said my young adult son as he smiled and walked out of the door.

 It’s almost scary to write a post like this because my family has not arrived.

 My husband and I are dumb and blind sheep – whom, if left to ourselves and our own devices, would walk right off a cliff or wander unknowingly into the enemy’s den.
 We really have no claim to fame, no special sauce.
 We be simple folk . . . squirrels, if you will, just tryin’ to get a nut.
 (I hope my husband, Mr. Squirrel, doesn’t read this post.)

 But this is what I do know: I know the depths that the Lord has brought me and my family from.
-I know that my family was sick, but now we are “well” because we started to dwell according to God’s wisdom and understanding.
+I know that my family was sick, but now we are “well” because we started to dwell according to God’s wisdom and understanding in family life.

 Honestly, we are simply yielding the fruit of righteousness which is impacting our entire household.

 We are enjoying the Holy Spirit’s biblically guided direction and guidance in family-life.

 We are receiving an ever-increasing ability to rightly apply God’s Word to our little day-to-day matters.

 I also know that there was God moving behind the scenes in ways that I will never know about.
 There was grace.
 There was God catching us when we were falling.
 There was God rebuking the enemy on my family’s behalf.

 Thriving for our family doesn’t mean having perfect circumstances or life without pain, trials and heartache, because boy, do we have our fair share!
 And I’ve shared transparently about that here.